christopherreed/ue4-cpptools/README.md

 The goal is to supply some tools to make it a little easier to use VSCode as your IDE to edit code from Unreal Editor 4.
 Currently you can use it to generate a [CppTools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) IntelliSense configuration for your UE4 project.
 You can also build and hot reload your project (experimental).

-Commands are run in a integrated terminal [shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration) so that the raw output is available.
+Most commands are run in a integrated terminal [shell](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration) so that the raw output is available.
 You can configure the [environment](https://code.visualstudio.com/updates/v1_15#_configure-environment-of-terminal-sessions) commands are run in.

 This extension should work on Windows, Linux, and Mac (untested).